 - 2. Open the size marker sample in Single Electropherogram view by clicking the Electropherogram tab.
-If the size marker sample is already analyzed (or shown as a proceed with step 6. - 3.
+If the size marker sample is already analyzed (or shown as - 3.
 Select a profile in the Analysis Properties toolbar.

 Refer to Analysis of DNA samples and Analysis of RNA samples for getting guidance as to which Analysis profile should be selected initially and how to use the analysis options for your specific samples.